swrpg-online/art/README.md

    - Available for commercial use
    - Requires a separate license agreement
    - Contact information available in [CONTACT.md](CONTACT.md)

+I'm open to other licensing models, feel free to open an issue to discuss.
+The goal is to recoup design costs while still providing to the open source and swrpg communities.

 ## Usage Guidelines